adamdwhite/Openly/README.md

       * license state

 * All Registered Users may:
   * Update their PROFILE details at any time.
   * Exchange text messages with one CLIENT LISTENER at a time, as a CLIENT, free of charge.
   * Exchange text messages with one COUNSELOR at a time as CLIENT.
   * Become a CLIENT LISTENER, to receive messages sent from CLIENTS.
   * Apply to become a COUNSELOR.
-     * User must verify themelves through additional registration via the PROFILE page, and undergo an approval process.
+     * User must verify themelves through additional registration via the PROFILE / ACCOUNT section, and undergo an approval process.
   * In summary of the above, there are three types of Registered Users: CLIENTS, CLIENT LISTENERS, and COUNSELORS
   * ADMINISTRATORS are certified moderators of the application and its users' adherence to its terms of use.